benvillalobos/msbuildism/the-packaging-project/README.md

 And this is technically true.
 We got our packaging project to build its references and to create a NuGet package, but we haven't gathered anything to pack yet!

 ## 4. Gather Your Build Outputs
 Ultimately, it is specially-marked `Content` items that get added to NuGet packages.
-The next step is to add the build output into `Content`, so that the build will take care of the rest.
+The next step is to add the build output into `Content`.
+The build will take care of the rest.

-1. First, we use [`OutputItemType` metadata](https://learn.microsoft.com/visualstudio/msbuild/common-msbuild-project-items#projectreference) on each `ProjectReference`.
+1. First, we use [OutputItemType metadata](https://learn.microsoft.com/visualstudio/msbuild/common-msbuild-project-items#projectreference) on each `ProjectReference`.

 ```xml
     <ItemGroup>